-With the Hartzell propeller installation on the 180 HP engine, Manifold Pressures of more than 23.5'' should not be used at less than 2250 RPM to avoid undesirable propeller stresses.
-Otherwise, there are no power setting limitations on this installation.
-In the case of the McCauley propeller, cruising at 2450 RPM or higher with Manifold Pressures over 24.5'' must be avoided.
-This induces no operational handicap because these power settings are too high (over 80% power) to be practical.
-With this installation, Mani7 fold Pressures over 25'' should not be used at less than 2100 RPM.
+With the Hartzell propeller installation on the 180 or 250, Manifold Pressures of more than 23.5" should not be used at less than 2250 RPM to avoid undesirable propeller stresses.
+Otherwise, there are no power setting limitations.

 For minimum fuel consumption and maximum efficiency, the best power settings during cruising flight are with minimum RPM and the necessary Manifold Pressures to obtain a given percent of power, consistent with the above limitations.
 Engine smoothness and noise level should be major factors in determining the best RPM.

 Use of the mixture control in cruising flight reduces fuel consumption significantly, especially at higher altitudes.
 The mixture should always be leaned during cruising operation over 5000 feet altitude, and normally also at lower altitudes at the pilot's discretion.